angrybacon/doomsday-wiki/markdown/articles/2021/07/26/monkey-world.md

 {U}{R} was already the main Delver variant after Strixhaven, and these 3 new threats cemented that even further.

-While :card[Murktide Regent] is just a big beater for {U}{U}, :card[Dragon Rage Channeler] and :card[Ragavan, Nimble Pilferer] are far more important in the Delver vs Doomsday matchup.
-Dragon Rage Channeler is a card selection engine on a stick but needs set up to get Delirium online.
+While :card[Murktide Regent] is just a big beater for {U}{U}, :card[Dragon's Rage Channeler] and :card[Ragavan, Nimble Pilferer] are far more important in the Delver vs Doomsday matchup.
+Dragon's Rage Channeler is a card selection engine on a stick but needs set up to get Delirium online.
 This can take quite some time because most Delver lists play no artifacts or enchantments.
 We can use this to our advantage when we give them no targets to use their spells on, especially when they kept a hand with many counters.
-To be honest I am very happy they cut Sprite Dragon, but I’m afraid they’ll return to it in lists without Dragon Rage Channeler.
+To be honest I am very happy they cut Sprite Dragon, but I’m afraid they’ll return to it in lists without Dragon's Rage Channeler.

 Ragavan has the most impact in our matches against Delver post MH2.
 It has ability to mess with the top of our deck, so be careful with your tutors